heaversm/carbonhack-if/README.md

 # Impact Framework

+For an overview of the impact Framework, [check out our wiki](https://github.com/heaversm/carbonhack-if/wiki)

 [![How to use the Impact Framework from the Green Software Foundation](readme-vid-thumb.jpg)](https://www.youtube.com/watch?v=5WImTN8840E)

 ## Running Impact Framework Getting Started Pipeline